Smudge202/smudge202.github.io/_posts/2016-04-13-clean-space-game.md

 Beyond the technical implications of working on such massive scales, consider for a moment taking into account the *speed of information* when designing a UI.
 The fastest speed to transfer data currently possible is the speed of light (~229,792km/s).
 To send data to or fro Mars can be anywhere between 182 seconds to 1,342 seconds depending on the distance between Eart and Mars at the time.
 Whilst I intend to allow FTL capacilities in the game, consider for a moment how these factors would play into trying to display the *position* of a space craft.

 The game not only needs to track an *internal* state for which all things be held accountable, but it also needs to be able to correctly identify and simulate a *perspective*.
 Given a space craft approaching Mars orbit, when viewed from earth my perspective includes an information speed gap of potentially several minutes between _the **expected** position_ and _the **last known** position_.
 This same information, when viewed from Mars for example, or the space craft itself, would be quite different.

+### Myth Debunking

+Thanks mostly to Hollywood, there are a huge number of ludicrous inaccuracies that we have come to *accept* with regards to space travel.
+Most of these can be attributed to our apparent preference to consider vessels in space, naval.
+Throughout this post and all others, I will go out of my way to describe these space faring craft as anything but a _space**ship**_.

+There's no point picking on films, games or books for the propagation of these myths.
+We set aside the laws of physics (and common sense) for better narration.
+I certainly don't want the tutorial for *Clean Space* to take 3 real life days to travel between the Earth and the Moon, as is the case given our current tech levels.
+But, at the same time I want to stop treating space craft as *ships*.

+#### Space Battles

+If the human race ever does make it into space, and two space craft were to battle one another, that battle would take place at incredible speeds over vast distances.
+The craft would not be firing lasers and phasers and railguns at one another.
+Lasers can *only* move at the speed of light, so even if it was possible to accurately track your opponent over such a large distance and such great speeds, there would be several seconds or even minutes between firing and *impact*.
+Your opponent would have to make but the tiniest of course change to *dodge* the fire.

+Much more likely would be missiles for medium to long range engagements, any other turretted weapon only useful as point defense for said missiles.
+Without giving away any spoilers, there is a space battle within the first few episodes of the TV Series, [The Expanse](https://en.wikipedia.org/wiki/The_Expanse_(TV_series)), which I personally think depicts one of the more likely scenarios of space warfare, assuming all the technology involved is possible.